odewahn/computational-publishing/readme.md

 * Whether the runtime is for a single-user of multi-users
 * Whether the runtime is based on a local machine, or the cloud

 In Quadrant 1, we have single user solution running on a host machine, such as a local laptop.
-This scenario is generally for the user who installs jupyter using Conda on his or her laptop, and then uses conda (or pip) to install the content specific dependencies.
+This scenario is generally for the user who installs Jupyter using Conda on his or her laptop, and then uses Conda (or pip) to install the content specific dependencies.
 While this is a relatively simple setup, it makes it difficult to share the setup for the computing environment, and often requires an additional isolation tool (like [virtualenv](https://virtualenv.pypa.io/en/stable/)) to isolate the different version of libraries and python versions across content projects.

 Quadrant 2 represents a multiuser environment deployed in the user's own datacenter or cloud account.
 Solutions like [JupyterHub](https://github.com/jupyterhub/jupyterhub) or [Binder](http://mybinder.org/) make it simple for a central adminstrator ot IT organization to provide a "notebook on demand," eliminating the need for a complex local install.
 The downside to this approach is that it requires a central administration with the expertise to install and operate the cluster.